nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 Returns a 204 *No Content* and removes the file from the batch.

-## Uploading a File by Chunks
+## Uploading a File in Chunks

-[Resumable upload]({{page page='how-to-upload-a-file-in-nuxeo-platform-using-rest-api-batch-processing-endpoint'}}#-anchor-uploadingafileinchunks-uploading-a-file-in-chunks-resumable-) became a requirement otherwise uploading large files over a broken connection could take days.
+Using a [resumable upload]({{page page='howto-upload-file-nuxeo-using-rest-api'}}#-anchor-uploadingafileinchunks-uploading-a-file-in-chunks-resumable-) is useful otherwise uploading large files over a broken connection could take days.

-Using chunking is a good idea since:
+Chunking is a good idea because:

-*   It allows to manage upload resume with enough granularity (*restart with chunk x*).
+*   It allows you to manage upload resumption with enough granularity (*restart with chunk x*).
 *   It allows multiplexing (*upload on multiple TCP streams*)
-*   It allows to overcome the limitations of some reverse proxies (*limits the risk of having a POST considered as too big*).
+*   It allows you to overcome the limitations of some reverse proxies (*limits the risk of having a POST considered as too big*).

 ### Uploading a Chunk